-It is an exporter, cooperative, association, individual farm or individual that supplies coffee to the IMS provider but that does not maintain direct commercial relations or communication with HACOFCO (example intermediaries in Honduras).
-It is established within the guide because it is a fundamental part in some countries to internally supply coffee that is then sold to HACOFCO through the IMS Provider.
+An exporter, cooperative, association, individual farm or individual that supplies coffee to the IMS Provider but that does not maintain direct commercial relations or communication with HACOFCO.

-The responsible for ensuring that the IMS Commercial Partner satisfactorily complies with the HACOFCO sustainability guideline is the IMS Provider.
+The IMS Provider is responsible for ensuring that the IMS Commercial Partner satisfactorily complies with the HACOFCO sustainability criteria .
 This IMS Commercial Partner can be made up of small and/or large farms.

-Therefore, the implementation of the guide could result in three supply chain schemes depending on the business models that HACOFCO has with each supplier in the different countries where it buys coffee.
+Therefore, the implementation of the standard can be applied in three different supply chain schemes depending on the business models that HACOFCO has with each supplier in the different countries where it buys coffee.